Daryl Peach: World nine-ball champion (2007)

-In becoming world champion, Peach was then selected to represent Europe once again, at the 2007 Mosconi Cup.
-He partnered Souquet, Feijen, Konstantin Stepanov, and Tony Drago.Here, Peach won his 2nd Mosconi Cup winners medal, making it 2 from 2 attempts. probably more famously than the win itself, In his interview after his match against Earl Strickland, Peach branded his opponent the "scum of the earth", following claims that Strickland purposefully attempted to distract Peach.
-The pair were later separated by Michaela Tabb, even after a warning from Tabb against Strickland.
+Peach was then selected to represent Europe once again, at the 2007 Mosconi Cup, where he partnered Souquet, Feijen, Konstantin Stepanov, and Tony Drago.
+Peach won his second Mosconi Cup winners medal, making it two from two attempts.
+In the interview after his match against Earl Strickland, Peach branded his opponent the "scum of the earth", following claims that Strickland had purposefully attempted to distract him.
+The pair were later separated by referee Michaela Tabb, even after a warning from Tabb to Strickland.

 Reigning world champion (2008–2010)

 Following Peach's world championship victory, he reached the round-of-16 stage of both the 2008 WPA World Eight-ball Championship and the U.S. Open Nine-ball Championship.
 In October 2008, Peach partnered Mark Gray at the 2008 World Cup of Pool.
 They reached the event's final, losing to the American team of Rodney Morris and Shane Van Boening.
 The World Nine-ball Championship was cancelled, so Peach retained his world championship status until the event returned in 2010.
 In the intervening years, Peach won his second and third Euro Tour events at the 2009 Portugal Open and 2010 Italian Open.

 Peach was chosen to represent Great Britain at the 2010 World Team Championship alongside Darren Appleton, Imran Majid, Karl Boyes, and Mark Gray.
 The team qualified for the round of 16, where they defeated Germany 4–0.
 In their quarter-final against the People's Republic of China, the match finished tied at 3–3, and so a tiebreaker was played in a race-to-six-racks.
 However, the winning team had to win by two clear racks.
 The match lasted significantly over six racks, with Peach making the winning shot to win 27–25.
 The team defeated Greece 4–2 to reach the final.
 In the final, the team played the Filipino team, winning 4–1 to become world champions.